Dietary Fats

 Does my body need fats?

 Yes, it does.
 Dietary fats are essential to give your body energy and to support cell function.
-They also help protect your organs and help keep your body warm.
-Fats help your body absorb some nutrients and produce important hormones, too.
+Dietary fats also help your body absorb some nutrients and materials of important hormones.

 How many different kinds of fats are there?